merlinthemagic/MTS/README.md

   echo $return1; // root or apache or www-data
 </pre>

-Your server must have php 5 - 7 installed and a webserver like apache.
+Your server must have php 5 or newer installed and a webserver like apache.
 All other dependencies are resolved during setup.

 Upload the MTS directory to a location on your server. i.e. /var/www/tools/.
 You cannot only upload the content of the directory, you must upload the directory and maintain the directory name (MTS).